jwlei/YOLOv5_DeerDetection/README.md

 This project was developed as a result of my bachelor thesis where the goal was to
 develop a  program to detect and warn against game in vicinity of public roads.

-The application uses a PyTorch and a custom trained YOLOv5s model to accuratly detect
+The application uses a PyTorch and a custom trained YOLOv5s model to accurately detect
 game based on video input.
 Video data for GUI is processed with cv2.

 A simple MQTT messaging client is used to send information about warnings to remote
 units, which makes the application able to run in two configurations where you can
-process the input locally or remotly.
+process the input locally or remotely.

+This application can also be used as a tool to gather new training data for future
+iterations of your machine learning model.
+Images are saved in .png to avoid
+artifacts from .jpg